northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Jesse Munoz.md

 [jdmunoz42@tntech.edu](mailto:jdmunoz42@tntech.edu)

 ## Function of the Subsystem - Shutdown Circuit/Brake System Plausibility Device (BSPD)
-The function of the BSPD subsystem is open the vehicle's shutdown circuit when a open or short circuit is detected in the input sensors or when two condidtions true, for 0.5 seconds [1].
+The function of the BSPD subsystem is open the vehicle's shutdown circuit when a open or short circuit is detected in the input sensors or when the two shutdown condidtions are true, for 0.5 seconds [1].
 The BSPD will be placed in series with the other components of the vehicle's shutdown circuit [1].

 ## Specifications and Constraints
 #### Shutdown System Specifications: